Frequently Asked Questions

 Will Lubricant Be Used?

-For Swedish and Sport Massage strokes, I usually use light oil (Grape Seed Oil) to permit your muscles to be worked on without causing excessive friction to the skin.
-Cream and Lotion (Biotone Advanced Therapy Cream / Deep-Tissue Massage Lotion) are available upon request.
+For Hawaiian Lomi Lomi, Swedish, and Sport Massage strokes, I usually use light oil (Grape Seed Oil) to permit your muscles to be worked on without causing excessive friction to the skin.
 The lubricants used should hydrate the skin and be readily absorbed.

 For Deep Massage, I do not use oil or lotion most of the time, but to avoid some irritation on your skin and/or pulling your body hair, I may use a small amount of oil, lotion, or cream.